dsboulder/query_reviewer/README.md

     script/plugin install git://github.com/nesquena/query_reviewer.git

-In Rails 2, if the rake tasks are not loaded automatically, you’ll need to add the following to your Rakefile:
+In Rails 2, if the rake tasks are not loaded automatically (as a gem), you’ll need to add the following to your Rakefile:

     # Rakefile
     begin
       require 'query_reviewer/tasks'
     rescue LoadError
-      STDERR.puts "query_reviewer gem could not be found!" end
+      STDERR.puts "The query_reviewer gem could not be found!" end

 You can then run:

-    rake query_reviewer:setup
+    $ rake query_reviewer:setup

-Which will create `config/query_reviewer.yml`, see below for what these options mean.
+Which will create `config/query_reviewer.yml` in your application, see below for what these options mean.
 If you don't create a config file, the gem will use the default in `vendor/plugins/query_reviewer`.

 ## Configuration ##